Table of Contents

 - Be completed during your continuing education participation period.

-- Be taught by someone other than you.
-The instructor must be qualified by education or experience to teach the content.
+- Be taught by an instructor qualified by education or experience to teach (other than you).

 - Be approved by a health licensing board or association or the provider of the continuing education must identify the objectives of the continuing education.